Learn how to find metrics for your publication track record and top papers to use in grant applications and promotions.

 Find metrics relating to your top performing papers and collaboration in SciVal.
 SciVal metrics are based on your authored publications in Scopus.

 See Top papers in SciVal to identify how each of your papers are performing, and identify those that are performing well within their field.

 Setting up a Google Scholar Citations Profile will display, according to your listed publications, your:

 These citations may come from anywhere online:

-It is still possible to see if your publication has been cited by other documents in the citation databases (Web of Science, Scopus, Dimensions), even if you have publications that are not indexed in those databases.
+It is still possible to see if your publication has been cited by other documents in the citation databases (Web of Science or Scopus), even if you have publications that are not indexed in those databases.